 · Right to object to data portability, meaning that your Personal Data cannot be moved between Countryside’s internal systems without consent.

 3. Legal requirements and how to complain

-Countryside processes the Personal Data that it collects and Countryside Partnerships PLC is the ‘Data Controller’.
+Countryside processes the Personal Data that it collects and Countryside Partnerships is the ‘Data Controller’.
 The person responsible for ensuring that Countryside satisfies its legal requirements for the collection, processing and retention of your Personal Data is the Countryside Data Protection Officer (DPO).

 The Countryside DPO can be contacted by email at [email protected]

 If you have provided Personal Data and you wish to exercise any of your legal rights that are set out in paragraph 2, then please contact the DPO.

 If you believe that Countryside is in breach of its legal duties, in the first instance you should contact the DPO via [email protected] or writing to Countryside Partnerships, Countryside House, The Drive, Brentwood, Essex CM13 3AT